Robustness Certification for Point Cloud Models: 3D Transformations and Their Relaxations

 \section{3D Transformations and Their Relaxations}

-In this section, we provide the taylor relaxations for our transformations (\cref{app:taylor_relaxations}), as well as their Jacobians for DeepG3D (\cref{app:jacobians}).
+In this section, we define the semantic transformations that we consider (\cref{app:semantic-transformations}) and provide the taylor relaxations for the transformations (\cref{app:taylor_relaxations}), as well as their Jacobians for DeepG3D (\cref{app:jacobians}).
 We also give some background on the interval arithmetic used to compute bounds on the approximation error (\cref{app:interval_arithmetic}).